jobial-io/sclap/README.md

 ```

-To further improve our arithmetic app, we can add headers and some description to the main command and the subcommands
+To further improve our arithmetic app, we can add headers and description to the main command and the subcommands like
-like this:
+this:

 ```scala